RogerBaklund/LayoutProcessor/README.md

 scope, which means variables are by default local to the current layout.
 With `!scope` you can access variables which belongs to a different layout.

-There are three variants of the !scope` command.
+There are three variants of the `!scope` command.

 - `!scope global` Access global variables
 - `!scope caller` Access variables from the calling layout
 - `!scope from ...` Access variables from any active layout

+Example using `!scope caller`:

     =Greeting:
       !scope caller: $who